beezwax/filemaker-facter/README.md

 ##process_and_email.rb

-For some additional functionality, including some basic monitoring functions, there is a helper script you can use inside of **copy_to_facter/filemaker** folder.
+For additional functionality, including some basic monitoring functions, there is a helper script you can use inside of **copy_to_facter/filemaker** folder.
 This script does post-processing of the Facter reports, and provides the following features:
 * convert disk & network stats into graph
+* send via SMTP client (no need to configure Postfix)
 * send email when more than x errors are found
 * send email if required components are not running
 * send email if too few files are online